Principle

 Separate Hours Submitted Independently:

-- If hours are invoiced separately from the base monthly contract (e.g., covering missing hours or a short-term assignment), treat the hours as a full week for the purpose of the bucket system.
+If hours are invoiced separately from the base monthly contract (e.g. covering missing hours or a short-term assignment), treat the hours as a standalone week for the purpose of the band system.
+Apply the progressive multiplier based on the number of hours being submitted, then apply IVA and IRPF as usual.

 Key Principles